-The aircraft has a maximum total weight capacity (which includes you, your instructor, and the fuel on board) we must be below to take off.
-When you schedule your discovery flight, please be sure to let us know your approximate weight.
+The aircraft has a maximum total weight capacity (which includes you, your instructor, any friends riding along, and the fuel on board) we must be below to take off.
+When you schedule your discovery flight, you'll be asked for the approximate weights of whoever will be on the flight so we can do the weight and balance calculations ahead of time to ensure we are safe for flight.
 (You can lie to your friends and family, but please don't lie to us.
 You can't fool gravity!)

 We are located in the general aviation area of the airport.
 The physical address is 22 Waypoint Dr., Roanoke, VA 24012.
-Follow the signs to Landmark Aviation and, once you're in their parking lot, look for our sign on the big hangar door.
+Follow the signs to Signature Flight Support and, once you're in their parking lot, look for our sign on the big hangar door.

 Learning to fly happens on your schedule and so do the discovery flights.
 Contact us via phone or email with a date and time you'd like to take your flight.
 If that spot is available on the schedule, it's yours.
 If someone already has it reserved, we will get in touch with you with other time options and help you find one that will work for you.Arrive a few minutes early to make sure you get the full time allotted to you.
 Our hours are flexible to fit your needs, but once booked, we keep a tight schedule.

 Our office is located within the secure portion of the general aviation area of the airport.
 You will not need to go through security checkpoints like you would if you were boarding a commercial flight.
 However, strict security procedures are in place that you must adhere to and the fines and penalties are very stiff.
 The two biggest rules to follow to not get in trouble: